autopower/thermeq3/README.md

 ﻿#thermeq3
 Boiler actor device for ELV/EQ-3 MAX! cube.
-And this is quick&dirty readme :)
+And this is quick&dirty readme.

+##Check betabeat directory
+There's always new code, which seems to work on my development thermeq :)

 ##What is new?
 ###2014-Dec-26